 The evolution of mobile communication technologies calls for ever-increasing bandwidths in order to achieve ever-higher data rates.
 Rohde & Schwarz offers one of the first solutions enabling researchers to explore the potential of data transmission at sub-THz frequencies, over ultra-wide bandwidths.

-The solution uses the R&S TC RSE converter box which transposes a wideband signal at the selected frequency of 140 GHz.
-The analog signal generator, R&S SMA100B, one of the best in the world, delivers the frequency of the local oscillator to the frequency converter.
-Transmission takes place over the air, the converter being connected to a horn antenna.
-The transmitted signal is received by another horn antenna and is converted by a frequency step-down.
-The R&S FSW, featuring 8.3 GHz bandwidth thanks to the new option unique to the market R&S FSW-B8001, analyzes the signal and performs signal quality measurements such as vector amplitude. error (EVM) to evaluate the performance of the transmission.
-The presented solution supports various common modulation formats.
-The four-channel power supply of the new R&S NGP800 range from Rohde & Schwarz also plays an essential role in supplying the various components of this system.
+The solution uses the R&S TC RSE converter box, which up-converts a broadband signal to the selected frequency of 140 GHz.
+The R&S SMA100B analog signal generator, one of the best in the world, delivers the local oscillator frequency to the up-converter.
+Transmission takes place over the air, with the converter connected to a horn antenna.
+The transmitted signal is received by another horn antenna and down-converted.
+The R&S FSW, with a bandwidth of 8.3 GHz thanks to the unique new R&S FSW-B8001 option, analyzes the signal and performs signal quality measurements such as error vector magnitude (EVM) to assess transmission performance.
+The solution on display supports a range of common modulation formats.
+The four-channel power supply from Rohde & Schwarz's new R&S NGP800 series also plays an essential role in powering the various components of this system.

 Visit the site: